Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 An image of the Collection Object instance below, displaying its methods list.

-• The Add method adds value or object as a Collection member to the Collection Object and the Remove method is for deleting an item from the Collection.
+• The Add method inserts a value or object as a member of the Collection object, while the Remove method deletes an item from it.

-• The Add method has four parameters, check the image given below:
+• The Add method accepts four optional parameters, as shown in the image below.

 • The next three parameters are optional.

-Note: Do not get confused with the Item Parameter of Add Method with the Item() Method of Collection Object.
+Note: Do not get confused with the Item Parameter of the Add Method with the Item() Method of the Collection Object.

-It simply demonstrates that you can add any data type, except User-Defined Type (UDTs) into the Collection.
+It demonstrates that you can add any data type, except User-Defined Type (UDTs), into the Collection.
 When you want to add UDTs into a Collection, convert your UDTs into a Class Module Object.

-The printing sub-routine is called one more time to display the changed list of items, after the removal of the third item in the old list.
+The printing subroutine is called one more time to print the changed list of items, after the removal of the third item from the earlier list.

-The Exit Sub statement prevents the control of the program from dropping into the internal subroutine lines and stops the program.
+The Exit Sub statement prevents the program control from dropping into the internal subroutine lines and stops the program.
 The listing will appear in the Debug Window as shown below.

 5